Mihir998/Recommendation-System-for-Fashion-Apparel/README.md

 # Recommendation System for Fashion Apparel
- This project demonstrates recommending visually similar item using a pretrained ResNet50 Model.<br> Visuallly Similar elements are classified using Cosine Similarity. <br>
+ This project demonstrates recommending visually similar item using a pretrained ResNet50 Model.
+ Visuallly Similar elements are classified using Cosine Similarity. <br>
 Speaking about the data each product is identified by an ID like 42431.
 You will find a map to all the products in styles.csv.
 From here, you can fetch the image for this product from images/42431.jpg and the complete metadata from styles/42431.json.<br>
 To get started easily, we also have exposed some of the key product categories and it's display name in styles.csv.<br>